FourierIndustries-LLP/SSTuino-II/Documentation/SSTuino Evo Tech Details.md

 ##### EVT5-1: Ultrasonic sensor

-An ultrasonic sensor is a basic sensor that requires precise timing to produce correct results.
+An ultrasonic sensor is a basic sensor that requires precise signal timing to produce correct results.
 As such, an ultrasonic sensor should be tested with the SSTuino for accuracy.

 ##### EVT5-2: HTTP(S) connected applications

 The device shall be able to connect to HTTP(S) endpoints to GET as well as to POST requests.
 Adafruit IO's HTTP interface is an ideal playground to get started with these requests.
+To extend the HTTP(S) testing, simple JSON decoding should also be tested.
+[WORKING]

 ##### EVT5-3: MQTT connected applications

 The device shall be able to connect to MQTT endpoints to publish and subscribe to endpoints.
 More importantly, the publish and subscribe should be mixed together in the same program (reflecting many real life applications) and the subscribe function must not drop out during normal operations due to signal integrity issues.
 A good example would be to subscribe to a colour and hence reprogram the RGB LED on the board through the internet.
+[WORKING]

+In addition, a test should be done for simultaneous subscribe and publish, to ensure that extended functionality like this works.
+[WORKING]

 This is also a good chance to test the QoS capabilities of MQTT, with the ability to guarantee delivery of messages with QoS level 1.
+[WORKING]

+#### EVT6: Connection with host computers

+Need to test connection of device with various host computers including:

+* Intel Mac with USB-A
+* Intel Mac with USB-C
+* AS Mac with USB-C
+* Windows PC

 ### Product Validation Test (PVT)